 Since blurring due to finite source size is important for typical neutron sources, we follow \citeauthor{SNRboost1} \cite{SNRboost1} in noting that a stable partial deconvolution for the effective source-blurring area

 (referred to the imaging plane $z=\Delta$) can be achieved using the following logic.
 Blurring of a two-dimensional image, over the transverse length scale $W$, can be achieved by applying the blurring operator $1+\frac{1}{8}W^2\nabla_{\perp}^2$ to that image \cite{Unsharp0,Gureyev2004,beltran2018}.
-Hence the effects of divergence-induced blurring may be taken into account by acting on the right side of Eq.~(\ref{eq:TIE-Hom}) with the operator $1+\frac{1}{8}W^2\nabla_{\perp}^2\approx 1+\frac{1}{8}\mathcal{A}\nabla_{\perp}^2$, to give an equation of the Fokker--Planck type \cite{Risken1989,beltran2018,MorganPaganin2019,PaganinMorgan2019}:
+Hence the effects of divergence-induced blurring may be taken into account by acting on the right side of Eq.~(\ref{eq:TIE-Hom}) with the operator